knpuniversity/blog/2023-review.md

 * **New tutorial authoring tool**.
 We use a fantastic, internal tool called TutsHero to help us build the code for each tutorial.
 But it's time to modernize that and better integrate it with the recording process.
+This should also alleviate the time it takes to add our magic "code blocks".

 * **AI in Script Editing**.
 Fun fact: I first record rough audio while recording the video.
 We use AI to transcribe that.
-Then we manually clean up the script, reformatting code (`foo arow bar` becomes `$foo->bar()`), adding `ticks` around code, and rephrasing.
+Then we manually clean up the script, reformatting code (`foo arrow bar` becomes `$foo->bar()`), adding `ticks` around code, and rephrasing.
 Finally, I record this.
 The script editing this takes a significant amount of time and I think AI can help automate this.

 What about other authors?
-Sure! though finding consistent, high-quality authors is hard.
+Sure!
+Though finding consistent, high-quality authors is hard.
 If you have a passion for teaching, definitely [reach out](https://symfonycasts.com/contact)!

-### 2023 Symfonycasts.com
+### 2023 SymfonyCasts.com

-Our team - Diego, Vladimir, Victor & Leanna - work a lot on Symfonycasts.com so that we can have nice things... and I can focus on tutorials (Diego & Victor also help with creating tutorials).
+Our team - Diego, Vladimir, Victor & Leanna - work a lot on SymfonyCasts.com so that we can have nice things... and I can focus on tutorials (Diego & Victor also help with creating tutorials).